Affiliate links on Android Authority may earn us a commission. Learn more.

 Should I wait to buy Matter devices?

-Probably, at this stage.
-If you have existing smart home accessories and they’re plagued by shaky or oversaturated Wi-Fi connections, adopting Matter over Thread could (in theory) make a huge difference.
-The catch is that you’ll probably have to upgrade multiple products at once to see the benefits, including anything you’re using as a hub if it can’t get Matter as a software update.
+If you have existing accessories plagued by shaky or oversaturated Wi-Fi connections, adopting Matter over Thread could (in theory) make a huge difference.
+The catch is that you’ll probably have to upgrade multiple products at once to see the benefits, including anything you’re using as a hub if it can’t get Matter and/or Thread as a software update.

 If you’re not concerned about Wi-Fi coverage or occasionally operating without internet access, Matter is really just a nice perk.
-A device that supports Alexa, HomeKit, or Google Home will continue to support those platforms once Matter is available, so if you’re already committed to one of them, you can pull the trigger on any compatible accessory.
-It’s just better futureproofing to choose products slated for Matter support.
+A device that supports Alexa, HomeKit, or Google Home will continue to support those platforms even after a Matter update, so if you’re already committed to one of them, you can pull the trigger on any compatible accessory.
+It’s just better futureproofing to choose products slated for Matter.